Editorial Style Guide

 - Except for languages (English, Latin), names of academic disciplines are not proper nouns and should not be capitalized.

-- Alumni with SMC bachelor’s degrees are listed with the last two years of their graduation, with a backward apostrophe.
+- Alumni with SMC bachelor’s degrees are listed with the year of their graduation, with a backward apostrophe.

 Example: Mary Martin ’06